-1 Shape the FlexCable before installing it on your HD cards by grasping the cable with both hands and moving the Port B portion of the cable straight towards you and inwards, as shown below.
+1 Shape the FlexCable before installing it on your HD cards by grasping the cable with both hands with its printed side facing you, and moving the Port B portion of the cable straight towards you and inwards, as shown below.
 Do not bend the cable more than you need to, as you may damage the traces in the cable.